tjoyner/ofvioletsandlicorice/chapter17.md

 Nicole arrived to break the silence, pouting, saying: "As usual, at the beginning it was 'no.' By the end of the call, she said that she would discuss it with you and then decide.
 I was wrong to tell her that Maria took care of the wines for her father.
 She immediately thought it was a conspiracy between you two to get me away from her."

-This time Daniel laughed.
+This time, Daniel laughed.
 He said, "It would have been better to tell her that Maria was a dancer in a club, for Christ's sake, or a bouncer at a gay disco.
 Why did you have to tell her she dealt with wine?"
 <!-- Page 130 -->

 Nicole relaxed.
 She'd feared that her father would rush to call her mother back for yet another quarrel.
 Luciano had stood up, he didn't want to enter into their discussion.
 He wanted to leave them but without appearing rude.
 He wanted to say goodbye, ask Daniel if he needed him.